urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ```
 We get a warning that there are "more columns than column names" and "header and 'col.names' are of different lengths".
 This means that some columns are missing names or there may be columns with empty data cells like spaces that got entered into the file.

 We can overcome this error by adding our own unique column names.
-It can be good practice to update file names which are long, have spaces, or numbers at the begining, all formats which will cause an error or problems coding in R. We also see that some of our column names start with a capital letter and others are separated by a space.
-Lets upate these names to a more R-friendly format.
+It can be good practice to update file names which are long, have spaces, or numbers at the beginning, all formats which will cause an error or problems coding in R. We also see that some of our column names start with a capital letter and others are separated by a space.
+Let's update these names to a more R-friendly format.
 We can programmtically by changing columns names with col.names = c("col1", "col1"), for example.
 We can also open our .csv file and update our column names manually.
 Lets try this programmatically.

 ```R
 lemur_data <- read.csv("./data/lemurs.csv", header = TRUE,